sanket9192/ZapposChallenge/README.md

 This data set consists of:
 	1. 100,000 visits (1-5) from 943 users on 1682 products
-	2. Each user has rated at least 20 movies
+	2. Each user has visited at least 20 items
         3. Simple demographic info for the users (age, gender, occupation, zip)
 	4. Users and items are numbered consecutively from 1.
 The data is randomly ordered.
 This is a tab separated list of user id | item id | visits | timestamp.
 	The time stamps are unix seconds since 1/1/1970 UTC